Ayaan06/txtExtractor/README.md

 # txtExtractor

-`txtExtractor` is a simple command-line tool that searches Markdown (`.md`) or plain-text (`.txt`) files for user-specified keywords and prints the sentences that contain them.
+`txtExtractor` is a simple command-line tool that searches Markdown (`.md`) or plain-text (`.txt`) files for user-specified keywords and writes a clean, organized table of matches to a `.txt` file next to the source file.

 ## Usage